Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

 Problem Statement 2: The Tiger Trail School student population continues to grow and there is a need for additional staff members.
 Root Cause: Tiger Trail added a dual language program, which increases the desire of the community to choose Tiger Trail School.
-Furthermore, after COVID, our numbers are naturally increasing.

 Family and Community Engagement